Roland SDX-330

 RSS Technology

-The Roland SDX-330 provides newly developed algorithms which can deliver effects that are quite revolutionary-including a ‘three-dimensional’ effects which has its early reflections localized in a multiple number of positions in space.
-New effects such as th is are possible thanks to the technological expertise accumulated through Roland’s development of the RSS (Roland Sound Space) system.
+The Roland SDX-330 provides newly developed algorithms which can deliver effects that are quite revolutionary-including a ‘three-dimensional’ effect which has its early reflections localised in a multiple number of positions in space.
+New effects such as this are possible thanks to the technological expertise accumulated through Roland’s development of the RSS (Roland Sound Space) system.

 Full Stereo Support

 With every stereo algorithm, the internal processing of the left and right channels is done independently.
-This assures that every detail of spatial localization contained in the input signals is retained even after effects have been applied.
+This assures that every detail of spatial localisation contained in the input signals is retained even aftereffects have been applied.

 Real-Time Parameter Control

-The effects you obtain can easily and conveniently be altered while a performance takes place.
+The affects you obtain can easily and conveniently be altered while a performance takes place.
 Either pedals, or MIDI messages can be used to control specified parameters.

 User Area/Preset Area

-User Area (Program Numbers 1—200): The Program Numbers in the User Area can be used to store effects you create.
+User Area (Program Numbers 1—200): The Program Numbers in the User Area can be used to store affects you create.

 The Program Numbers in the User Area can contain the following data: